 If you’re interested in finding out how to protect your land, take a look at the various options outlined below.
 We’re always up to the challenge of finding creative ways to protect land, so if you have questions don’t hesitate to reach out to chat about your goals.

-The main way the Conservancy protects land is outright ownership – we’ve preserved thousands of acres this way!
-This method allows the Conservancy to acquire strategically-important natural lands for preservation, and we rest easier knowing it will be preserved and stewarded forever.
-These projects are typically completed with either a partial or full donation of land, and many donors wish to place special restrictions on the property upon transfer to the Conservancy.
-We use public and private grant funding to make up the balance of the project costs.
+These projects are completed through either full or partial donations of land or an outright purchase.
+With partial donations and outright purchases we use public and private grant funding to make up the balance of the project costs.
 Our funders require certain restrictions on the deed, usually that the lands remain open to the public free of charge.
-Our lands are kept in a natural state and used for hunting, fishing, hiking, bird watching, cross country skiing, picnicking, and other outdoor activities, as well as habitat protection.
+Our lands are managed in a natural state and used for hunting, fishing, hiking, bird watching, cross country skiing, picnicking, and other outdoor activities, as well as habitat protection.

 Conservation Easements